Membership on the Citizens’ Housing Commission:

 Exception to Membership: An amendment (Resolution No. 1428) to the original Housing Commission Resolution was adopted May 7, 2019 stating that anyone who has served on a codified City board or commission within the last two years is not eligible to serve on the Housing Commission.
 (See question below for an explanation of codified boards and commissions.)

 What is a “codified board or commission”?

-A codified board or commission is a term for those official boards and commissions that are expressly established in the City code.
+A codified board or commission for this purpose is a term for those official boards and commissions that are expressly established in Title 10 of the City code.
 Anyone serving on such a board or commission within the last two years is not expected to be eligible for service on the Housing Commission.
 Codified boards and commissions include: Architectural Design Board, Cemetery Board, Arts Commission, Civil Service Commission, Disability Board, Medical Self-Insurance Advisory Board, Planning Board, Youth Commission, Edmonds Sister City Commission, Lodging Tax Advisory Committee, Economic Development Commission, Salary Commission, Historic Preservation Commission, and Tree Board.
-[Note: Research is being done on whether any other boards and commission are “codified”.]

 Is the Housing Commission intended to be comprised of people with all the same perspective or from the same part of town?

 The City Council welcomes diversity of people and ideas.
 Housing Commission members may have different opinions and beliefs, be of different races and ethnicities, include both owners and renters, be different in age, gender, sexual orientation, abilities, family size, professional background, religious affiliation, length of time living in Edmonds, educational level, and neighborhood of residence, and may have other differences and similarities.

 Will any City Council members serve on the Commission?

 Up to two City Council members may be appointed as liaisons to the Commission, serving in a non-voting, advisory capacity.

 How and when must Commissioner applications be submitted?